Skip to main content Skip to home page

 Women's Bone Health Care

-When you come to one of our Baptist Health Deaconess locations for women's bone health care, you will find:
+When you come to one of our Baptist Health Deaconess Madisonville locations for women's bone health care, you will find:

 • Women's bone health education: Our physicians work with women of all ages to teach them the basics of good bone health.
 This includes nutritional counseling (calcium and vitamin D are the keys to good bones) as well as information about the type of exercise that helps build bone and awareness of things that decrease bone density (such as smoking).

-• Osteoporosis treatment: If you are diagnosed with osteoporosis, the physicians at Baptist Health Deaconess will work with you to find the right medications and lifestyle changes to help improve your bone density.
+• Osteoporosis treatment: If you are diagnosed with osteoporosis, the physicians at Baptist Health Deaconess Madisonville will work with you to find the right medications and lifestyle changes to help improve your bone density.

 • Exercise programs for women's bone health: Some of our locations offer targeted exercise programs that are designed to help build stronger bones.
 We also teach patients balance exercises that will help prevent falls (and resulting fractures).